TheLastCD/simple-note.nvim/README.md

 ```
 ## Navigation

-- exit simple now with <esc>, q or Q when in Normal mode
+- exit simple note with <esc>, q or Q when in Normal mode
 - Launch Simple note using <leader>ns

 ## Customisation